jkutner/guard-jruby-rspec/README.md

 # guard-jruby-rspec

-This guard extention allows you to run all of your specs on JRuby without the initial start up cost.  *It does not run a subset of your specs like guard-rspec* and it does not trigger a run when a file changes.

-Instead, this extension loads all of your application files in advance, and reloads any that change.
+This guard extention allows you to run all of your specs on JRuby without the initial start up cost.
+It loads all of your application files in advance, and reloads any that change.
 That way, when you run RSpec, the JVM is already running, and your files have already been required.

+Most of the config options available to `guard-rspec` work with this extension too.
+Notably missing (but coming soon) is `:cli`.

-## How to Use
+## How to Use On-Demand mode

 Just add this to your guard file:

+    interactor :simple
     guard 'jruby-rspec', :spec_paths => ["spec"]

 Then run `guard` like this (probably with Bundler):